ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v3- 2024-07-29- rework methods and data update- using new GBIF and lydeMapR data (up until 2023 and including TN and chicago) v4- 2024-08-05- swapped workflow from scrubr (deprecated) to coordinateCleaner R package, removed Taiwan records based on new paper pre-print v5- 2025-02-08- retired use of Humboldt and spThin packages.
 Replaced usage with GeoThinneR package.
 Changed spatial thinning method to thin using the bioclimatic grid cells rather than simple pairwise distances.
-Switched order in workflow to 030 v6- 2025-07-04- reran file with new datasets, updated workflow to depend on Behrmann projection instead of lat/lon mercator
+Switched order in workflow to 030 v6- 2025-07-04- reran file with new datasets, transformed final dataset into Behrmann projection